Modules and Extensions¶

 is always the same, it starts with a specific function that needs to be

-file in the root folder of the app or module:
+implemented in the __init__.py file in the root folder of the app or module:

 def install_nav(nav):